 - Chronic kidney disease

-But does taking testosterone help with these symptoms?
+So, does taking testosterone relieve these symptoms?

 - Benefits: improved sexual function, slightly improved mood, improved bone mineral density, and bone strength, improved mild to moderate anemia

 - Risks: increased coronary artery plaque volume, changes in cholesterol, the potential for cardiovascular problems